-The following archive is in reverse chronological order
+The following describes the 2014 Beacon Angels Meetings in reverse chronological order:

 - Using a combination of software and human instruction, Testiveoffers a service to help students to prepare for standardized tests.